Starting Your Token Journey

 As blockchains are decentralised, they rely on users to collectively verify transactions and achieve consensus on network activity.

-Most blockchains use one of two different types of mechanisms to reach consensus: Proof-of-Work and Proof-of-Stake.
+Most blockchains use one of two mechanisms to reach consensus: Proof-of-Work and Proof-of-Stake.

 In Proof-of-Work networks, network participants called miners use hardware to solve complex mathematical problems to verify transactions.
 Miners put in “work” to compete to solve the problems and earn a reward whenever they add a new block to the chain.
 Bitcoin uses a Proof-of-Work algorithm.